ISISNeutronMuon/MDMC/doc/developer/explanation/management.rst

 Needs breaking down
 ^^^^^^^^^^^^^^^^^^^
-An issue marked 'needs breaking down' is one which is too big to be actionable, such as "Rewrite all algorithms to use parallelism".
-This should be broken down into chunks such as "Rewrite observable calculation to use parallelism" and "Rewrite MD simulation to use parallelism", else taking on the issue completely is a huge undertaking for any developer.
+An issue marked 'needs breaking down' is one which is too big to be actionable, such as "Rewrite all algorithms to use type hints".
+This should be broken down into chunks such as "Rewrite observable calculation to use type hints" and "Rewrite the Control class to use type hints", else taking on the issue completely is a huge undertaking for any developer.

 Needs more info
 ^^^^^^^^^^^^^^^
-An issue marked 'needs more info' is not actionable due to lacking information, such as how a new feature should be implemented, or what the problem actually *is*.
+An issue marked 'needs more info' is not actionable due to lacking information.
+The way it is currently written is confusing as to how a new feature should be implemented, or what the problem actually *is*.
 The issue should be edited to provide this information.